-Adopt a framework for Residential Permit Zone(s) in neighborhoods adjacent to the Downtown Zones an action plan to fully implement the Residential Parking Permit program by 2015.
+Adopt an action plan to fully implement the Residential Parking Permit program by 2015.

-As the downtown grows the new PMLR begins to affect the City's core and the neighborhoods near PMLR station areas at Tacoma St and Park Ave, and as land uses intensify, conflicts for parking in adjacent residential neighborhoods adjacent to downtown will likely occur as downtown users begin to spill over in the residential areas.
-In response, it is recommended that the City develop and enact an action plan to fully implement a Residential Parking Permit Zone program. facilitate Residential Parking Zones (RPZs) at the request of affected neighborhoods.
-The City should adopt an approval framework for establishing an RPZ.
-The following elements of such a framework are provided as a basis to begin discussions with neighborhoods:
+As the new PMLR begins to affect the City's core and the neighborhoods near PMLR station areas at Tacoma St and Park Ave, and as land uses intensify, conflicts for parking in adjacent residential neighborhoods will likely occur as downtown users begin to spill over in the residential areas.
+In response, it is recommended that the City develop and enact an action plan to fully implement a Residential Parking Permit Zone program.